 How to say it: Bone Ee-VARE

-Keep in mind that not everyone may be as freewheeling as yourself, and if your name has profanity or contains words that you wouldn’t say in front of your mom, you may cause your fans some discomfort when they mention your artist name.
+Keep in mind that not everyone may be as freewheeling as yourself.
+If your name has profanity or contains words that you wouldn’t say in front of your mom, you may cause your fans some discomfort when they mention your artist name.

 I am sure these tips and tricks have given you a lot to think about and consider when searching for that perfect artist name.
 Coming up with one isn’t easy, but the time you invest now can save you a lot of headache later on.

-Once you do arrive at the perfect name, be sure to secure the domain name and social media handles right away.
+Once you do come up with the perfect name, be sure to secure the domain name and social media handles right away.

-If you are looking for more inspiration, and a laugh, check out a compiled list of the 100 Best Band Names of All Time.
+If you are looking for more inspiration, here’s a list of stage names from Wikipedia:

 So what’s next?
 Here’s a good place to start: